-The Leung Ting lineage is one of the largest branches of Wing Chun Kung Fu founded by Grandmaster Yip Man.
-Leung Ting was Yip Man’s private student and opened his first Wing Chun school in Hong Kong in the late 1960s.
+The Leung Ting lineage is one of the largest branches of Wing Chun Kung Fu, founded by Grandmaster Yip Man.
+Leung Ting, a disciplined practitioner and Yip Man’s private student, opened his first Wing Chun school in Hong Kong in the late 1960s.
 Over the next 50 years, Leung Ting’s Wing Tsun lineage spread to Europe, the Americas, and globally.
-However, recently, the lineage has declined in schools and students.
+However, recently, the lineage has declined in the number of schools and students.
 This article covers Leung Ting’s biography, training under Yip Man, founding his schools, global growth, recent decline, and unique training methods and techniques of his lineage.

 Leung Ting was born in 1947 in Guangdong, China.
 At age 13, in Hong Kong, he started learning Wing Chun.
 He trained for 8 years under Leung Sheung, Yip Man’s first student, and later became a closed-door private student of Grandmaster Yip Man himself, eventually becoming his last closed-door disciple before Yip Man’s 1972 death.
-Leung Ting intensively trained with Yip Man for over several years, mastering the complete system.
+Leung Ting intensively trained with Yip Man for several years, mastering the complete system and becoming familiar with core principles such as chi sao and chi-sau, which are integral to Wing Chun’s effectiveness in both offense and defense, including blocking punches and kicks.

 Global Spread of the Lineage

 In the 1970s, Leung Ting began teaching his lineage of Wing Tsun in England, Germany, Spain, and across Europe, attracting many students.
 He promoted his art through books, magazines, and films.
-He eventually formed a partnership with Keith Kernspechet, who was responsible for the phenomenal growth of the style throughout Europe, where, in its heyday, there were over a thousand schools in Germany alone.
+He eventually formed a partnership with Keith Kernspecht, who was responsible for the phenomenal growth of the style throughout Europe, where, in its heyday, there were over a thousand schools in Germany alone, each following the structured guidance of well-trained instructors.

 An Eastern European branch, under Sifu Mayday, exploded in popularity after the fall of the iron curtain.